mplachkova/WritingPortfolio/UserGuide.md

 ## The application

-PortableApps is a an open-source, free application that provides the opportunity to use various tools without the need of installing them on your PC or laptop.
+PortableApps is an open-source, free application that provides the opportunity to use various tools without the need of installing them on your PC or laptop.
 All you need is a flash drive, and you can take your most favorite apps in your pocket everywhere you go.

 ## License